YunoHost-Apps/aeneria_ynh/README.md

 æneria is the new name of Pilea.
 This new name came whith a brand new version.

-This new version introduced some breaking changes in data structure : migration from Pilea can't be done automaticly.
+This new version introduced some breaking changes in data structure: migration from Pilea can't be done automaticly.

-But don't worry, you can easilly transfer your data from Pilea to æneria : follow [this documentation](https://docs.aeneria.com/fr/latest/administrateur/pilea_migration.html).
+But don't worry, you can easilly transfer your data from Pilea to æneria, just follow [this documentation](https://docs.aeneria.com/fr/latest/administrateur/pilea_migration.html).

 ## YunoHost specific features